datalodge/amenities/server/crudRoutes.md

     **Delete Amenities at Home**
 ----
-  Delete amenities for a single home.
+  Delete an amenity in the amenities table.

 * **URL**